davide-maestroni/robo-fashion/README.md

 }
 ```

-Or through a more fluent syntax, like:
+Through a more fluent syntax, like:

 ```java
 AndroidCollections.iterate(array)